Rosalina121/krem-bun/README.md

 - Open any overlay
 - Open Deck if you wish

 Check package.json for exact commands undeneath.
-Basically bunx, bun and node.
+Basically bunx with vite.

 ## Features
 ### Overlays